AshenCat/catflix/README.md

 # Hi, welcome to the Catflix project!
-Catflix is an opensource CMS application using the mern stack
+Catflix is an opensource CMS application using MERN stack.

 Since the app is still in the process of development, I'll place the snapshots of the pages here